 - Singapore was expulsed from Malaysia in 1965, less than two years after the formation of the States of Malaysia.
 Nevertheless, the Malaysian flag was retained, but the fourteenth stripe and point in the star now stand for the federal territories in Malaysia.
 So the 14 stripes and the star with 14 points were maintained.

 - The design of the Flag of the East India Company was inspired and adopted in the National Flag.
-The similarities can be seen especially in the design of stripes.
+The similarities can be seen, especially in the design of the stripes.

 - Mohamed Hamzah sent two designs to the flag design competition in 1947; he designed both flags in the span of two weeks, and one ended up becoming the Malaysian flag.
 Amazing right?

 - The Malaysian flag has its flag anthem, of course!
 After the new name was adopted in 1997, the song with the same name, Jalur Gemilang, was played during the Independence season.

 - To celebrate the 2021 Olympics in Tokyo, a Japanese website designed national flags in the form of anime samurai.
 The Flag of Malaysia was also included and was named the Child of Sun and Moon.
 A proverb was included in the design ‘seperti mentimun dan durian,’ which can be translated as ‘like a cucumber to a durian.’
 This proverb means to fight a stronger enemy.
 The design of the samurai adopted all of the details in the Flag of Malaysia.